fission-codes/fission-guide/developers/webnative/sharing-data.md

 ---
-description: How to share private data with the Webnative SDK
+description: How to share data with the Webnative SDK
 ---

 # Sharing Data